You Ziyuan

 You Ziyuan (fl.
-4th century) was a minister and military general of Han Zhao during the Sixteen Kingdoms period.
+4th century) was a minister and military general of Han-Zhao during the Sixteen Kingdoms period.
 He helped Liu Yao defeat a major rebellion in 320 when the non-Xiongnu tribes in the Guanzhong region rose up against him.

 Life

 You Ziyuan was born into a barbarian clan in Dali County.
 He was described as handsome and intelligent with a love for learning.
 At the age of 15, he moved to Luoyang to study.
-During this time, Zhang Hua, an influential minister of the Jin dynasty (266–420), was able to meet with Ziyuan and was surprised by his talents.
+During this time, Zhang Hua, an influential minister of the Jin dynasty, met with Ziyuan and was surprised by his talents.
 Zhang praised him by saying, "This child is both elegant and noble.
 He may one day join the Three Excellencies."

-Ziyuan eventually found himself serving under Han Zhao, and by Liu Yao's reign, he was already the Household Counsellor With Golden Tassel.
-In 320, a group of conspirators led by Jie Hu (解虎) and Yin Che (尹車) plotted to rebel and overthrow Liu Yao.
+Ziyuan eventually found himself serving under Han-Zhao, and by Liu Yao's reign, he was already the Household Counsellor With Golden Tassel.
+In 320, a group of conspirators led by Jie Hu and Yin Che plotted to rebel and overthrow Liu Yao.
 They allied themselves with the Ba people, but they were quickly discovered by Liu Yao and imprisoned.
 Jie Hu and Yin Che were executed first.
-Liu Yao imprisoned the Ba leaders involved in the plot including Gou Xu (句徐) and She Peng (厙彭).
+Liu Yao imprisoned the Ba leaders involved in the plot including Gou Xu and She Peng.
 He also wanted to execute all of them but You Ziyuan remonstrated him, "The sage ruler is judicious with the application of justice.
 You should only execute the actual leaders of the plot.
 Do not indulge in further killings."
 You Ziyuan and Liu Yao argued over this matter to the point it was said that Ziyuan kowtowed till his head started bleeding.
 In the end, Liu Yao grew tired of Ziyuan's opposition and had him imprisoned as Liu Yao believed Ziyuan was conspiring with the rebels.